jumper149/homepage/server/README.md

 The server executable is written in Haskell using wai and servant for the HTTP interface.
 The executable expects environment variables and a configuration file.

+## Configuration

+Environment variables and a configuration file change the runtime behaviour.

+### Environment

+Environment variables are checked early during the initialization.
+The options are set (./source/library/Homepage/Environment.hs)[here].

+### Configuration file

+The configuration file is written in JSON and is specified in (./source/library/Homepage/Configuration.hs)[here]

 ## Development

 ```